Off Skate Exercises Session 2 of 3 by Alexander Bont

 20 Steps 25 Steps 30 Steps

-Stair Jumps: This exercise can be done just as well on a grassy hill.
-Stand at the bottom of the stairs.
-Feet together.
-Get into the skating position.
+This exercise can be done just as well on a grassy hill.
+Stand at the bottom of the stairs, feet together, in the skating position.
 Jump up the stairs and across to the other side.
-As soon as you land, jump again to the other side.
-Jump as many stairs as you can and if you have enough stairs, try to go further with each set.
-If you are doing it on a grassy hill, put a marker where you land and try to better it with each set.
+As soon as you land, jump back over.
+Jump as many stairs as you can and try to go further with each set.
+If using a grassy hill, put a marker where you land and try to beat it each set.

 Beginner Intermediate Advanced